sgutierr/3scaledemo/policies/README.md

 # Example of importing a 3scale custom metric policy

-$SERVICE_ID = you need to replace by the 3scale service identifier
+SERVICE_ID = you need to set the 3scale service identifier

 **3scale toolbox commands:**